xingchenxu28/HiJAC/README.md

 8. Recombine all results

-   If all job arrays are finished and you checked by the `wd` command, you can run `final.m` to recombine all the results:
+   If all job arrays are finished and you checked by the `wc` command, you can run `final.m` to recombine all the results:

    ```sh
    math <final.m> final.out&